Analysis | The extraordinary rise of the democratic socialists in Nevada

 Their candidates have also won multiple seats in Minnesota, Pennsylvania, Rhode Island, Massachusetts and Vermont.

 Many of those who call themselves democratic socialists including Sanders define themselves as that rather than “socialists,” full stop.
-What’s more, not all who ally with DSA define themselves as democratic socialists or play up that label.
+What’s more, not all who ally with the DSA define themselves as democratic socialists or play up that label.
 The slate in Nevada, for example, included only one candidate who wasn’t a dues-paying member of a local DSA chapter, but it labeled itself “The NV Dems Progressive Slate” rather than a democratic socialist one.

-As it did in Nevada, DSA works within the Democratic Party rather than charting its own course as a political party.
+As it did in Nevada, the DSA works within the Democratic Party rather than charting its own course as a political party.
 But in doing so, it has snagged more representation than the Socialist Party ever did.
 According to data from Washington University, the high-water mark for Socialists elected to legislatures was about two-dozen in the 1910s.
 Socialist Party members made it to Congress around that time, representing Wisconsin and New York City, but never achieving true power beyond winning local offices and a handful of state legislative seats.
 The party faded quickly in the 1920s and has never reestablished itself.

-In recent decades and before the last few elections, a small handful of members of Congress have allied with the democratic socialists, though it was often below the radar — not enough to even raise as an issue in the national dialogue.
+In recent decades and before the past few elections, a small handful of members of Congress have allied with the democratic socialists, though it was often below the radar — not enough to even raise as an issue in the national dialogue.
 Today, though, the rise of a number of members holding office — along with Ocasio-Cortez’s high profile — has fueled conservative allegations that the Democratic Party is suddenly being overtaken by socialism.
 The development in Nevada is now a case in point for that GOP talking point.

 Now we find out just what the DSA allies can do with real power.
 Nevada poses a particularly big test when it comes to how influential and formidable they can be.
 There is an effort afoot to merely work around it, as Republicans did when Paul acolytes took over the state GOP.
 Shortly before the impending takeover, the state party moved $450,000 from its coffers to the Democratic Senatorial Campaign Committee, and the Reid machine has made clear it intends to be a force through independent expenditures and outside groups in the state.
 New state Democratic Party Chairwoman Judith Whitmer initially complained that the party’s ActBlue account hadn’t immediately been handed over, though is has now.

-The Las Vegas chapter of DSA has now encouraged people to direct their donations to ActBlue page for the “People’s Democratic Party of Nevada.”
+The Las Vegas chapter of the DSA has now encouraged people to direct their donations to the ActBlue page for the “People’s Democratic Party of Nevada.”

-Perhaps more significant to the future of the democratic socialism, though, is what happens with Nevada’s privileged place on the Democratic presidential nominating calendar, along with how the party fares in the 2022 election.
+Perhaps more significant to the future of democratic socialism, though, is what happens with Nevada’s privileged place on the Democratic presidential nominating calendar, along with how the party fares in the 2022 election.
 The state features both a hugely important Senate race, with first-term Democratic Sen. Catherine Cortez Masto defending her seat, and a slate of statewide races, including governor.
 Nevada is a blue-leaning swing state, but midterms are generally difficult for the president’s party.

 The Democratic Party under Reid’s control had been among the most successful in the nation; now those who often focused on antagonizing it are tasked with guiding the ship, and they’ll instantly face some very tough tests.
 Reid allies are expressing skepticism that they’ll be able to pull it off.